matt0129/rag-qa-pipeline/README.md

 ## Evaluation Results

-Run `python main.py --eval` to reproduce.
+Run `python main.py --eval` to reproduce, these are my numbers from my run:

 | Metric              | Score |
 |---------------------|-------|